 RiskIQ virtual user technology can combat phishing schemes related to cryptocurrency in other ways, too.
 Whether they’re malicious or benign, fake or legitimate, cryptocurrencies, mixers, and exchanges also leverage well-known brands to boost their visibility—often financial institutions.
 In conjunction with industry-leading phishing blacklists, RiskIQ External Threats analyzes the internet looking for pages that are similar to their proprietary assets, or pages that collect information leveraging their logo.
 Leveraging direct integrations with Google Safe Browsing and Microsoft SmartScreen, RiskIQ External Threats can automatically detect and block phishing campaigns, stopping most browsers from accessing the page.

 Where there are hundreds of coins also means hundreds of companies, many with technology-based solutions.
 Many of the altcoins provide their users with digital wallets in the form of mobile apps or native desktop apps.
 Like any other technology, this software may have vulnerabilities that could be exploited and result in the total loss of assets.
 And, unlike your traditional bank account, your cryptocurrency isn’t insured.

-Figure-4 Security researcher seeing live scans against honeypots revealing a vulnerability
+Figure-4 Cyber security researcher seeing live scans against honeypots revealing a vulnerability

 With cryptocurrency valuation reaching new highs seemingly every week, everyone is trying to cash in.
 That’s why revenue-generating cryptocurrency miners are everywhere and anywhere.
 However, these miners require tons of computing power, often sourced from unwitting users.